MagicMirrorOrg/MagicMirror-Documentation/development/core-module-file.md

 **_identifier_ String** - Identifier of the string that should be translated.

-The Magic Mirror contains a convenience wrapper for `l18n`.
+MagicMirror contains a convenience wrapper for `l18n`.
 You can use this to automatically serve different translations for your modules based on the user's `language` configuration.